RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 ### How does it help the community?
 The **Census Application** benefits both learners and the community by:
 - **Educational Value**: Helping students and beginners understand graph theory and its applications in an interactive way.
-- **Encouraging Connectivity**: Simulating how technology can enhance connections and suggest relationships, fostering ideas for real-world applications.
+- **Encouraging Connectivity**: Simulating how technology can enhance connections, data gathering, and fostering ideas for real-world applications.

 This application aids the swift gathering and accessing of these data that are crucial for data gathering.